 House Bill 5646 would also require the Secretary of State to participate with other states in one or more recognized multistate programs or services, if available, to help in verifying the current address and registration status of voters.
-However, the Secretary of State could not participate in such a program or service if the program or service required the state to promote or adopt legislation as a condition of participation or if the Secretary of State were to determine that data of that program or service were not being adequately secured or protected.
+However, the Secretary of State could not participate in such a program if it required the state to promote or adopt legislation as a condition of the participation.
 Any information obtained through such a multistate program would be handled by the Secretary of State in the same way as change of address information, for example that which may be obtained from the U.S. Postal Service, is currently handled under section 509aa of the act.